microbit-foundation/python-editor-v3/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-If you have a connected micro:bit device then setting the environment variable `TEST_MODE_DEVICE=1` will enable additional tests that will connect to your micro:bit.
+If you have a connected micro:bit device, then setting the environment variable `TEST_MODE_DEVICE=1` will enable additional tests that will connect to your micro:bit.
 The tests will overwrite programs and data on the micro:bit.

 ### `npm run build`